mrocklin/blog/_posts/work/2019-09-12-interactive-hpc.md

 This post briefly outlines three of the main causes of frustration:

 1. Rapidly changing software environments
-2. Access and rich user experience
+2. Accessibility and rich user interfaces
 3. Elastic and on-demand computing

-and also describes technology choices that users and institutions make today to solve or at least reduce this frustration.
+This post also describes technology choices that users and institutions make today to solve or at least reduce this frustration.
 In particular, we focus on tools common in the Python ecosystem, including Conda, Jupyter{Hub/Lab}, and a marriage of Dask and job schedulers.
 This post can be seen either as a how-to for users, or as a sales pitch to IT.

 In [a companion post](stay-on-hpc), we write to data science users and management, giving reasons why they should stay in HPC centers, rather than transition to the cloud.

-### Softawre environments
+### Software environments

-Historically, when a user needed some piece of software they would raise a ticket with the HPC system administrators who would then build the software and include it as a module.
+Historically, when a user needed some piece of software, they would raise a ticket with the HPC system administrators who would then build the software and include it as a module.
 This might take a few days.

-Today, modern data science users can change their software stack several times a day, and rely on a variety of both stable and bleeding edge software at various levels of maturity.
+Today, modern data science users can change their software stack several times a day, and rely on a variety of both stable and bleeding edge software.
-Additionally, every data science user probably uses a *slightly* different set of libraries, compounding this problem by 100x (assuming an HPC center supports only 100 users).
+Additionally, every data science user uses a *slightly* different set of libraries, compounding this problem by 100x (assuming an HPC center supports only 100 users).

 Asking an IT system administrator to manage hundreds of bespoke software environments is infeasible.
-Neither side would be happy with this arrangement.
+Neither side would be happy with the arrangement.

 To solve this ...

--   **Users** today often install their software stack in user space, commonly with tools like Anaconda or Miniconda, which was designed to be self contained and require only user-level permissions.
-For many fields, Anaconda has everything that a data scientist needs, including both high-level Python and R libraries, as well as native compiled libraries like HDF5, MPI, and GDAL.
+-   **Users** today often install their software stack in user space, commonly with tools like Anaconda or Miniconda, which were designed to be self contained and require only user-level permissions.
+For many fields, Anaconda today includes most libraries that a data scientist needs, including both high-level Python and R libraries, as well as native compiled libraries like HDF5, MPI, and GDAL.
     They might not be optimally compiled for the machine at hand, but they're often good enough.

 -   **System Administrators** understandably have mixed feelings about this.
-    It is both liberating and scary to give up control over the software run on your machine.
+    It is both liberating and scary to give up control over the software that runs on your machine.
     In the end though, at least now it's the user's responsibility to take charge of their own problems, freeing up IT for other more institutionally focused work.